-Farmers Concerned Of Turkey Shortage Before The Holidays
+Turkey Farmers Say Shortage Of Workers Will Delay Production

 So how early is too early to stake claim to a Thanksgiving turkey?

-“We’re taking orders currently and we are noticing that a lot more orders are coming in than normal.
-I do think we will sell out early,” Zimmerman said.MORE NEWS: Illinois State Police Respond To Reports Of Shots Fired On Dan Ryan Expressway
+“We’re taking orders currently and we are noticing that a lot more orders are coming in this year than normal.
+I do think we will sell out early,” Zimmerman said.MORE NEWS: Deliberations For Former DePaul Student Accused Of Assisting ISIS Resume Monday

-The owner of the farm said turkeys are just a small part of his business but says they’ve already sold out of their presale turkeys; that’s about 250.
+The owner of the farm in Dundee said turkeys are just a small part of his business but says they’ve already sold out of their presale turkeys; that’s about 250.
 He’ll have another couple hundred for resale close to thanksgiving.